jaimebunay/api_homework/README.md

 # Using APIs to Connect to Banking and Investment Accounts
 ## Overview
 ---
 The purpose of this notebook is to simulate budgeting and financial planning services.
-It uses API's to connect to customer's account transactions data for budget analysis, and to fetch historical closing prices for a retirement portfolio.
+It uses APIs to connect to customer's account transactions data for budget analysis, and to fetch historical closing prices for a retirement portfolio.
 Using the historical data, we will run Monte Carlo simulations to project the portfolio performance over 30 years and conduct retirement analysis.
-By using API's, we are able to obtain the latest data and create reports that link the client's banking and investment accounts.
+By using APIs, we are able to obtain the latest data and create reports that link the client's banking and investment accounts.
 ## Budget Analysis with the Plaid API
 In order to access data in Plaid's free developer Sandbox, we need to generate authentication tokens by using the `plaid-python api`.
-The firt step is to establish our credentials.
+The first step is to establish our credentials.
 For privacy and security reasons, personal keys should never be hardcoded, instead we should use environmental variables for this part of the process.
 ```python
 # Establish Credentials
 PLAID_CLIENT_ID = os.getenv('PLAID_CLIENT_ID')